onesky/scala-book/data-types/options.md

 }
 ```

-This may looks quite odd at first glance, however, despite it provides better safety to the execution of `run()`, it also makes sense if you consider `Option[Task]` as a collection of tasks, and you would like to `run()` all tasks exist in the collection.
+This may looks quite odd at first glance.
+However, it provides better safety to the execution of `run()`.
+And this also makes sense if you consider `Option[Task]` as a collection of tasks, and you would like to `run()` all tasks exist in the collection.

-In other cases that you may need to run some default task if the actual task doesn't exist, you can make use of the powerful pattern matching in scala to achieve branching:
+Sometimes, you'll need to run the task or do something else if the task is missing.
+You can achieve branching with the powerful pattern matching:

 ```scala
 optTask match {